-After we get your letter or call and agree your request for an appeal should be expedited, we will tell you our decision within one business day from receipt of your appeal request.
-We will let you know by phone or electronically and written notice will also be sent within three business days.
+After we get your letter or call and agree your appeal request should be expedited, we will communicate our decision by the shorter of one business day from when we get all information needed to make a decision or within 72 hours from our receipt of the appeal request.
+We will let you know by phone or electronically, and written notice will also be sent within 72 hours from our receipt of the appeal request.